Catherine Tresa

 Catherine Tresa Alexander (born 10 September 1989) is an Indian actress and model.
-She has established her career predominantly in Telugu and Tamil films.
-She made her debut in 2010 in the Kannada film Shankar IPS.
-Catherine has been nominated four times for the Filmfare Awards South.
+She has established her career in Telugu and Tamil films.
+She made her film debut in 2010 in the film Shankar IPS.

 Early life

-She has acted in successful films such as Godfather (2012), Madras (2014), Sarrainodu (2016), Nene Raju Nene Mantri (2017), Kalakalappu 2 (2018).

 Catherine Tresa was born to Malayali parents, Frank Mario Alexander and Tresa Alexander in Dubai.
-She was born as a Christian.
-She did her Class 12 in Dubai and moved to Bangalore for higher education.
-While studying, she learnt to play piano, and got trained in singing, dancing, ice skating and debating, stating that she believes that she is "good at anything I put my mind to".
+She finished her high school education in Dubai and moved to Bengaluru for higher education.
+While studying, she learnt to play piano, and got trained in singing, dancing, ice skating and debating, stating that she believes she is "good at anything I put my mind to".
 In Dubai, Catherine was an Emirates Environment volunteer.
-At the age of 14, Catherine did some amateur modelling for fashion design graduate students.
-After coming to India, she modeled for Nalli Silks, Chennai Silks, Fast Track, Josco Jewellers and Deccan Chronicle.
-She has also shot for Srikantadatta Wodeyar's Maharaja Calendar and had participated with Prasad Bidapa in numerous ramp shows across India.
+At the age of 14, Catherine did amateur modelling for fashion design graduate students.
+After moving to India, she modeled for Nalli Silks, Chennai Silks, Fast Track, Josco Jewellers and Deccan Chronicle.
+She has also shot for Srikantadatta Wodeyar's Maharaja Calendar and collaborated with Prasad Bidapa in numerous ramp shows across India.